ianstormtaylor/to-camel-case/Readme.md

-# to-space-case
+# to-camel-case

-  Convert a non-space-case string to a space-case string.
+  Convert a non-camel-case string to a camel-case string.

 ## Installation

-    $ component install ianstormtaylor/to-space-case
+    $ component install ianstormtaylor/to-camel-case

 ## Example